geoflows/dclaw/docs/src/installation.md

 ## Run an example application

-Assuming that compilation has executed successfully, you should have a file called `xgeoclaw` in the example directory.
+Assuming that compilation has executed successfully, you should have a file called `xdclaw` in the example directory.
 To run a typical application, you may run three to five commands.

 **make input**